 To put it another way:

-You need to have a full understanding of the risks associated with leveraged spread betting trades.
+You need to have a full understanding of the risks associated with leveraged trading.
 This is because you can lose your entire stake – should your position go against you by a certain amount.

 For example, if you traded with leverage of 20x – this translates to a margin requirement of 5% (20/100).
-As such, if your FTSE 100 spread betting UK trade went in the wrong direction by 5% – your position would be closed by the broker and you would lose your margin.
+As such, if your trade went in the wrong direction by 5% – your position would be closed by the broker and you would lose your margin.

 Irrespective of which spread betting instrument you wish to trade – all markets have an expiry date.
 This is purposeful – as it allows spread betting to retain its status as ‘gambling’ – meaning no tax is liable on capital gains.